roxg/roxg/README.md

 - 👋 Hi, I’m @roxg
-- 🌱 I’m currently learning Kotlin, C#, Angular, React.
+- 🌱 I’m currently learning Kotlin, Python, C#, Angular, React.
+I'm mainly a database nerd (transactional SQL dbs)
 - Reach out if you have any hockey data analytics projects.
 Always interested in that.

 <!---